SoftED: Metrics for Soft Evaluation of Time Series Event Detection: SoftED

-To address this issue we devise an analogous distance-based strategy for attributing a representative detection $d_i$ to each event $e_j$.
+To address this issue, we devise an analogous distance-based strategy for attributing a representative detection $d_i$ to each event $e_j$.
 In that case, we attribute to event $e_j$ the detection $d_i$, contained in $D_{e_j}$, that maximizes the membership evaluation $\mu_{e_j}(t_{d_i})$.
-This attribution is given by $\hat{d}_{e_j}$ defined in Equation \ref{eq:d'_ej}.
-According to Figure \ref{fig:scenario2}, $e_1$ is best represented by detection $d_1$ given the maximum membership evaluation of $\mu_{e_1}(t_{d_1})$.
-As a consequence, we can compute the associated score for each event $e_j$ as $es(e_j)$, defined by Equation \ref{eq:Se}.
+This attribution is given by $\hat{d}_{e_j}$ defined in Equation \ref{eq_d'_ej}.
+According to Figure \ref{fig_scenario2}, $e_1$ is best represented by detection $d_1$ given the maximum membership evaluation of $\mu_{e_1}(t_{d_1})$.
+Consequently, we can compute the associated score for each event $e_j$ as $es(e_j)$, defined by Equation \ref{eq_Se}.

-Finally, each detection $d_i$ produced by a particular detection method is scored by $ds(d_i)$ defined in Equation \ref{eq:Sd}.
+Finally, each detection $d_i$ produced by a particular detector is scored by $ds(d_i)$ defined in Equation \ref{eq_Sd}.
 Representative detections ($d_i=\hat{d}_{e_j}$) are scored based on $es(e_j)$.
 All other detections are scored $0$.
 This definition ensures the total score for detections of a particular method does not surpass the number of real events $m$ contained in the time series $X$.
-It holds true the Equation \ref{eq:sum_Sd} and maintains the reference to the score of a perfect detection Recall according to usual hard metrics.
+The Equation \ref{eq_sum_Sd} holds and maintains the reference to the score of a perfect detection Recall according to usual hard metrics.
 Furthermore, it penalizes false positives and multiple detections for the same event $e_j$.

+The pseudocode for calculating $ds(d_i)$ for each detection $d_i$ is given by Algorithm \ref{alg:soft_cores}, which defines the function $soft\_scores$.
+This function takes three arguments: $detections$, $events$, and $k$.
+The $detections$ argument is a logical vector of the same length as a time series $X$ ($|X|$), indicating the detections by a given method, and $events$ is a logical vector of the same length, indicating the true events in $X$.
+The $k$ argument is an optional parameter (default is set to $15$) that sets the temporal tolerance for a detection to be considered a match with a true event.

+The function $soft\_scores$ in Algorithm \ref{alg:soft_cores} first takes the vectors $E$ and $D$ containing the indices of all events and detections in the input vectors $events$ and $detections$, respectively.
+Then, for each $i$-th detection, it finds the indices of all matching events within a distance of $k$ (line $7$) and stores them in $E_{match}$.
+If no matching events exist, $ds(d_i)$ is $0$.
+Otherwise, it calculates the membership scores between each matching event in $E_{match}$ and the $i$-th detection (line $11$) according to Equation~\ref{eq_mu_ej}.
+Finally, the soft score for each detection ($ds(d_i)$) is the maximum membership score among the matching events (line $12$), indicating the best match between the current detection and the events and respecting the constraints necessary for maintaining integrity with hard metrics defined by Equations \ref{eq_E_di} to \ref{eq_sum_Sd}.
+Lastly, a vector of soft scores for each detection ($ds$) is returned.